aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ---

-## Architecture
+## Starter kit overview

 ### ECS Task Business Logic

 We run a simple business logic within an ECS task.
-It copies a file from one folder of an S3 bucket to an another folder.
-We will run multiple instances of the task simultaneously with different runtime parameters.
+It creates a copy of the input file in S3 bucket.
+We will run multiple instances of the task simultaneously.

 ---

 ### Amazon DynamoDB Tables

+Each pattern requires 2 DynamoDB tables.
+They are workflow_summary and workflow_details. workflow_summary is used to audit the status of overall workflow execution status. workflow_details is used to audit the status of individual ECS tasks.
+The schema of the DynamoDB tables is described in the below table.

   | Table    | Schema |  Capacity   |
   |----------| ------ | ----------- |